zacstewart/zacstewart.github.io/README.md

 A pipeline does exactly what it sounds like: connects a series of steps into one object which you train and then use to make predictions.
 I've written about [using scikit-learn pipelines][pipelines] in detail, so I won't redo that here.
-In short, we can use a pipeline to merge our feature extraction and classification into one operation:
+In short, we can use a pipeline to merge the feature extraction and classification into one operation:

 ```python